Tangle-tree duality in abstract separation systems: Introduction

-If the cost function on the separations of our \ifArXiv image\else data set\fi\ is submodular~-- which in practice \ifArXiv is not\else is not normally\fi\ a severe restriction~-- our duality theorem can be applied to these tangles~\cite{TangleTreeGraphsMatroids}.
-For every integer~$k$, the application will either find a \ifArXiv region\else cluster\fi\ of order at least~$k$ or produce a nested `tree' set of bipartitions, all of order~${<k}$, which together witness that no such \ifArXiv region\else cluster\fi\ exists\ifArXiv\else.
-An example from image analysis, with a cost function chosen so that the clusters become the visible regions in a picture, is given in\fi~\cite{MonaLisa}.\ifArXiv\ This information could be used, for example, to assess the quality of an image, eg.\ after sending it through a noisy channel.\fi\ In an example from sociology, the yes/no questions of a political survey form a separation system whose tangles identify any existing typical ways of answering its questions.
-Tangles can identify such mindsets, or prevalent political opinions, in a quantitative and precise way even if there does not exist any one set of complete answers that occurs more often than others.
+If the cost function on the separations of our data set is submodular~-- which in practice is not normally a severe restriction~-- our duality theorem can be applied to these tangles~\cite{TangleTreeGraphsMatroids}.
+For every integer~$k$, the application will either find a cluster of order at least~$k$ or produce a nested `tree' set of bipartitions, all of order~${<k}$, which together witness that no such cluster exists.
+An example from image analysis, with a cost function chosen so that the clusters become the visible regions in a picture, is given in~\cite{MonaLisa}.
+In an example from sociology, the yes/no questions of a political or social survey form a separation system whose tangles capture any existing {\it mindsets\/}: typical ways of answering its questions~\cite{TanglesSocial,TangleBook}.
+Tangles can identify such mindsets in a quantitative and precise way even if there does not exist any one set of complete answers that occurs more often than others.
 Our theorem, in addition, determines how dominant or prevalent such opinions are in the population surveyed, by finding the maximum $k$ for which there exist mindsets that define a $k$-tangle of answers.